New Reconciliation times at OLA:

 Prepare - Prayerfully recall your sins.
 Some will be specific actions.
 Some represent a more general pattern of behavior.

-Go to the priest - Come to the Lenten Reconciliation Service or call for an appointment.
-You may kneel anonymously behind the screen or sit in a chair where you may speak face to face.
+Go to the priest - You may kneel anonymously behind the screen or sit in a chair where you may speak face to face.

 Be welcome- You and the priest may greet each other.
 Make the Sign of the Cross.
 He may urge you to have confidence in God.
 You may indicate the interval since your last confession or anything else that will help.
 Just use common sense.
 Either you or the priest may read from Scripture.